Anaminus/rbxmk/rbxmk/doc/USAGE.md

 rbxmk script.lua --define DEBUG:true --define LOGLEVEL:3
 ```

 For either option, `VALUE` is parsed into a Lua value.
-This may be a number, a
+This may be a number,
-bool ("true" or "false"), or "nil".
-Any other value is read as a string.
+"true" or "false" for bool, or "nil" for nil.
+Any other value is read as a
+string.

 ## Lua environment
 [Lua](https://lua.org) scripts are used to perform actions.
 Scripts are run in a
-modified environment, with most of the standard functions and libraries being
+modified environment, where most of the standard functions and libraries are
 available.
 A complete list of included items can be found in
 [DOCUMENTATION.md](DOCUMENTATION.md#user-content-standard-library).